-Student Workshop was held February 17-20 2009 with generous support
+UCLA Ion Microprobe Student Workshop was held September 17-21 2012 with generous support

 from the NSF Instrumentation and Facilities program.
 Twenty students

 During the week-long workshop, lectures were held on the fundamentals of SIMS and SIMS' roles in geology and

 geochemistry with hands-on demonstrations of the UCLA ims 1270 ion

-microprobe and its auxilliary facilities and instrumentation by the
+microprobe and its auxiliary facilities and instrumentation by the

 Facility's researchers and faculty.
-We are also very grateful to Rick
+We also extend our thanks to Ian

 for their support that made this a successful workshop.